blairneumann/numberdials4kids.ionic/README.md

 A kid-friendly mobile app for pre-readers to learn basics about numbers and their relationships.

 ## Overview
 This project takes the [Number Dials 4 Kids](https://github.com/blairneumann/numberdials4kids.angular) concept and turns it into a kid-friendly mobile app.
-This project also adds an interactive Clock experience and a Play button which speaks the current number.
+This project also adds an interactive Clock experience and a Play button which speaks the current number or time.

 ## Screenshots